 Because students in these areas might encounter hazardous traffic conditions or be subject to a high risk of violence when walking to and from school, the district will provide transportation to these students.
-Please contact Mario Sotelo at 830-277-1431 for additional information.
+For additional information, please contact the Transportation Director at 830-277-1431.

 A parent may designate a child-care facility or grandparent's residence as the regular pickup and drop-off location for his or her child.
 The designated location must be an approved stop on an approved route.
-For information on bus routes and stops or to designate an alternate pickup or drop-off location, contact the Director of Transportation at 830-277-1431.
+For information on bus routes and stops or to designate an alternate pickup or drop-off location, contact the Transportation Director at 830-277-1431.